pabitrabhowmik-99/Airline-loyality-insights/README.md

-# Airline-loyality-insights
+# Airline-loyalty-insights
-Customer loyality program data analysis using Power BI
+Customer loyalty program data analysis using Power BI

 About the data set: